Badhron/CodewayCase/README.md

 * The udid information of the device to be tested is obtained by typing <adb devices> in the command prompt.
 * Since suite is set as parallel="tests", multiple device testing can be done by adding parameter of different devices.

+For detailed information, it can be obtained from http://appium.io/docs/en/writing-running-appium/caps/.